Brprb08/orbital-control-simulator/README.md

 An interactive, real-time N-body orbital physics simulator built in Unity, now enhanced with a C++ DLL for improved physics performance.
 This project features RK4 numerical integration, GPU-accelerated trajectory rendering, and real-time thrust mechanics.

+## Motivation
+I got into this from watching SpaceX launches and being fascinated by booster landings.
+That got me interested in orbital mechanics and how we maneuver satellites.
+I wanted to build a simulator where I could both deepen my understanding of the physics and show my technical skills, not just as a software developer but as someone aiming for a career in simulation engineering.
+Along the way, this project led me to explore GMAT, where I learned a lot about delta-v, transfer orbits, and mission planning, which reinforced my interest in space simulation and has been helpful for validating my own work.
+This has been a hands-on way to dive into real-time physics, complex systems, and simulation development.

 [Watch the Demo Video](https://www.youtube.com/watch?v=aADKGJIdwKM) *Cntl-click to open in new tab*
 ![Orbit Mechanics Simulator in Track Cam](./Assets/Images/02-19Track.png)
 ![Satellite Close Up Elliptical Orbit](./Assets/Images/02-03SatelliteCloseUp.png)